 YOA HAS PERFORMED in settings that range from the most prestigious concert halls of Europe, China, and the Americas to outdoor venues not often associated with symphonic music.
-YOA has reached millions through live performances, television and radio broadcasts, CD recordings, print media, and documentary films.
+YOA has reached millions through live performances, TV broadcasts, Latin Grammy winning recordings, and award winning documentary films.

 THE IMPACT OF YOA stretches far and wide.
 Participants return to their native countries to share experiences and gained knowledge with their communities.
 YOA connects musicians to institutions of higher learning and professional job opportunities.
 YOA has served as the model for music education programs in Brazil, Colombia, the Dominican Republic, Haiti, Jamaica, Panama, Saint Lucia, the United States, and Uruguay.

 Among the most respected vocalists of a generation, German soprano Hildegard Behrens (1937-2009) is an inspiration to the Global Leaders Program.
 She was as at home on the stages of the Metropolitan Opera and the Salzburg Festival as she was performing in civic centers and remote venues where she worked to ensure that all communities had access to great art.